serverscom/AutomaticMaintenance/README.md

 * `[string]$ModuleWideCheckUpdateDefaultFilterString` - A filter which is used to detect new updates.
 Used if an `UpdateCheckFilter` attribute is not defined in host's configuration.
 * `[string]$ModuleWideInstallUpdateDefaultFilterString` - A filter which is used during updates installation.
 Used if an `UpdateInstallFilter` attribute is not defined in host's configuration.
 * `[string]$ModuleWideUpdateSearchCriteria` - Criteria for the IUpdateSearcher::Search method (https://docs.microsoft.com/en-us/windows/desktop/api/wuapi/nf-wuapi-iupdatesearcher-search)

+* `[bool]$ModuleWideHVVanillaPutInASubfolder` - When set to `$true` (default), places vanilla Hyper-V virtual machines in subfolders, named as VMs themselves, therefore mimicking SCVMM behavior.
+Requires access to WinRM on the target computer and access to the Win32_Directory WMI class.

 ## Loading variables from an external source
 All module-wide variables can be redefined with a `Config.ps1` file, located in the module's root folder.
 Just put variable definitions in there as you would do with any other PowerShell script.
 You may find an example of a config file `Config-Example.ps1` in the module's root folder.